Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 K74.
 NORTH DUNGEON

 The rusty iron door connecting this hall to area K73 is submerged in 5 feet of water and requires a successful DC 10 Strength (Athletics) check to open.
+_____

-A mold-covered ceiling hangs three feet above the still, black water that fills this dungeon corridor.
+"A mold-covered ceiling hangs three feet above the still, black water that fills this dungeon corridor.
 The water is five feet deep.
 Ten-foot-square cells, their entrances blocked by iron bars, line both sides of the hall.
-One of the cells is dimly lit.
+One of the cells is dimly lit."
+_____
 The corridor is 40 feet long.
 Branching off it are eight cells, four along each wall.
 Light spills out of cell K74h.

 A hinged door made up of 1-inch-thick rusted iron bars spaced 4 inches apart, with horizontal crossbars spaced 6 inches apart, closes off each cell.
 Each door is fitted with an iron lock.
 A character using thieves' tools can try to pick a lock, which requires 1 minute and a successful DC 20 Dexterity check.
 The check is made with disadvantage if the character is trying to pick the lock from inside the cell.
 If the check fails, the character can try again.